-But if you’re not tech-savvy and you can’t afford a freelance web developer with all your other startup costs to cover, are you out of luck?
+But if you’re not tech-savvy and you can’t afford a freelance web developer with all your other business startup costs to cover, are you out of luck?

 Definitely not.
-There are a variety of small business website builders that help owners create powerful and well-designed business websites—at low costs.
-Here are the 10 best tools to use to build your small business website on a budget, plus a few other great options to consider.
+The best website builder for small business will help you create a powerful and well-designed business website at a low cost.
+Here are the 11 of the best website builders for small business, plus a few other great options to consider.

-If you’re looking for a host with a large (very large) array of design templates, then Wix might be the small business website builder for you.
+If you’re looking for a host with a large (very large) array of design templates, then Wix might be the best small business website builder for you.

 Wix offers hundreds of free design templates that work for just about any type of business.
 Sort through their templates by category: business, photography, videography, restaurants and food, design, and so on.

 This small business website builder has an easy-to-use template: Simply drag and drop elements to create your website.
 That makes the actual building part of creating a website for your business pretty painless.
 This best website builder for small business option also offers mobile capabilities and free, secure online web hosting.